iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 The node selects this messages by using an algorithm called uniform random tip selection (URTS).
 This algorithm selects between 1 and 8 valid tip messages that lead to a valid ledger state.

 * The ledger state is a record of all the value message that have transferred IOTA tokens in the Tangle, including the state of all balances on addresses.
-This state must always be balanced: The total number of IOTA tokens must always add up to thetotal supply.
+This state must always be balanced: The total number of IOTA tokens must always add up to the total supply.